 New York State is committed to ensuring that SHSP/SLETPP funds are used effectively to build and sustain the critical capabilities that are needed to address the diverse risks that the State faces.
 New York State has been the target of at least 44 terrorism plots since 9/11 and the State has more Federal Disaster Declarations than all but three other states.
-In the past decade alone, the State has endured the catastrophic impacts of Superstorm Sandy (2012), significant terrorist-linked bombing incidents (Chelsea Bombings, and the NYC Subway Bombings), has contended with significant domestic violent extremist activities across the state as well as other major incidents ranging from natural disasters, COVID-19 health emergency to an explosion in the number cyberattacks.
+In the past decade alone, the State has endured significant terrorist-linked attacks (Chelsea Bombings, NYC Subway Bombings, and the New Year's Eve Attack), has contended with significant domestic violent extremist activities with the most recent a hate-motivated attack at a supermarket in Buffalo, NY, that killed 10 innocent citizens, as well as other major incidents ranging from natural disasters, the COVID-19 health emergency, to an explosion in the number cyberattacks.
 Given these risks, it is imperative that SHSP/SLETPP funds are leveraged effectively to build capabilities based on the State's risk profile and in support of the State's Homeland Security Strategy.